Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Introduction and Motivations

 \subsection{Main contributions of this paper}

-We introduce a new second-order Galerkin scheme using the tensor product of biorthogonal wavelets on intervals for the model problem in \eqref{model}.
-To achieve optimal convergence rates (i.e., those consistent with the approximation order of the scheme), special treatments are required to handle the interface.
-Our method involves adding extra wavelet elements, which touch the interface and belong to higher scale levels, to our approximated solution.
-This simple approach effectively handles the complex geometry of the interface (even in cases of high curvature), captures the singularity along the interface, and handles high-contrast variable coefficients $a$, thereby enabling us to achieve near optimal convergence rates $\bo(h^2 |\log(h)|^2)$ in the $\LpO{2}$-norm and $\bo(h |\log(h)|)$ in the $H^1(\Omega)$-norm, as stated in \cref{thm:converg}.
-More specifically, the convergence rates of our method get arbitrarily close to second-order in the $\LpO{2}$-norm and first-order in the $H^1(\Omega)$-norm as the scale level increases.
-We establish these near optimal convergence rates by extensively using the dual part of the biorthogonal wavelet basis, relying on the weighted Bessel property and results of wavelets in fractional Sobolev spaces, and employing standard FEM arguments.
+We present a new wavelet Galerkin method based on the tensor product of compactly supported biorthogonal wavelets on intervals for the elliptic interface problem \eqref{model}.
+For $d=2$, our method achieves convergence rates $\bo(h |\log(h)|)$ in the $H^1(\Omega)$-norm and $\bo(h^2 |\log(h)|^2)$ in the $\LpO{2}$-norm, as stated in \cref{thm:converg}.
+These rates get arbitrarily close to first-order in the $H^1(\Omega)$-norm and second-order in the $\LpO{2}$-norm as the scale level increases.
+Our proof extensively uses the dual part of the biorthogonal wavelets, relies on the weighted Bessel property and results on wavelets in fractional Sobolev spaces, and employs FEM arguments.
+Standard techniques in the literature are far from sufficient to establish the near-optimal convergence rates of our method, which has to handle the complex interface geometry and capture singularities of the exact solution $u$ with low regularity near the interface $\Gamma$.
+Our approach contrasts sharply with FEMs and traditional wavelet methods which critically rely on the polynomial approximation and Bramble-Hilbert lemma.

+At the same time, this paper complements and contrasts with our earlier work \cite{HM26}, where we analyzed the same scheme applied to the 1D elliptic interface problem.
+In that case, the method can achieve arbitrarily high convergence rates, largely because the interface $\Gamma$ is a single point and because of special results for Sobolev spaces.
+Moreover, the $\log(h)$ factors for the 2D case in this paper do not appear in \cite[Theorem~2.1]{HM26} (see \eqref{1D}), largely because we used the Sobolev embedding result $\|\nabla u\|_{L^\infty(\Omega_{\pm})}\le C\|u\|_{H^2(\Omega_{\pm})}$, which only holds for $d=1$.
+Hence, the convergence proof for the 2D case here is much more challenging than the 1D case.

+We shall discuss in \Cref{subsec:method} how the analysis extends to higher dimensions $d > 2$, even though the main theorem and numerical results in this paper concern the 2D elliptic interface problem in \eqref{model}.
+For $d\ge 2$, we informally argue in \Cref{subsec:method} that our method has a convergence rate of $\frac{d}{2(d-1)}-\gep$ with any $\gep>0$ in the $H^{1}(\Omega)$-norm.
+Though the convergence rate $\frac{d}{2(d-1)}-\gep$ is always greater than $1/2$ for sufficiently small $\gep$, it is strictly less than $1$ for $d>2$, for example, $\frac{d}{2(d-1)}=0.75$ for $d=3$.
+Hence, we do not address the full theoretical and numerical details for $d>2$ in this paper.
+Important issues such as how to modify our method to regain a first-order convergence rate in the $H^{1}(\Omega)$-norm for $d\ge 3$ and how to develop high-order versions of our method are left for future work.